RowpannSCP/XP/README.md

  A not so basic, customisable leveling system for SCP: SL.
 Features include:
 - Badges based on level
-- Level in Nickname
+- Level in nickname
 - Lots of ways to earn xp
-- Customizable Hints
+- Customizable messages for leveling
 - Some other stuff I cannot be bothered to write

 You can always request more features by messaging me on discord: `moddedmcplayer`

 # Installation
 Drag and drop plugin into the plugins folder. <br>
-Make sure you have harmony (0Harmony.dll) in the dependencies folder.
+Use -nw-bundled instead of -nw if you are getting an error regarding missing 0Harmony.
 ### NWAPI version also requires
 - https://github.com/CedModV2/NWAPIPermissionSystem/releases/latest